veracruz-project/veracruz-examples/i-poc/README.md

    S3_BUCKET="<REPLACE WITH S3 BUCKET"
    S3_FILE="<REPLACE WITH S3 FILE?"
    ```
    The script assumes that the file requires authentication to be accessed.
-All the AWS credentiails and S3_REGION are optional and can be removed from the script including the entry on ./iotex-user-app.py line
+All the AWS credentials and S3_REGION are optional and can be removed from the script including the entry on ./iotex-user-app.py line

 1. Registering the function in CCFaaS